buildingSMART/IDS/Documentation/ImplementersDocumentation/DataTypes.md

 | IFCWORKSCHEDULETYPEENUM                       |         |    ✓    |    ✓    | xs:string             |
 | IFCYEARNUMBER                                 |    ✓    |         |         | xs:integer            |

-Please note that [IFCSTRIPPEDOPTIONAL](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcStrippedOptional.htm) is a special data type that should never be isntantiated, but it is listed here for schema tolerance reasons.
+Please note that [IFCSTRIPPEDOPTIONAL](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcStrippedOptional.htm) is a special data type that should never be instantiated, but it is listed here for schema tolerance reasons.

 ## XML base types

-The list of valid XML base types for the `base` attribute of `xs:restriction`, and the associated regex expression to check for the validity of string representation is as follows:
+The list of valid XML base types for the `base` attribute of `xs:restriction`, the associated regex expression to check for the validity of string representation, and the allowed nodes inside the `xs:restriction` are as follows:

 | Base type   | Value string regex constraint                                                                                                         | annotation    | pattern       | enumeration   | minLength     | maxLength     | length        | minExclusive  | maxExclusive  | minInclusive  | maxInclusive  |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------- | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |